abcsFrederick/spacesavers2/docs/e2e.md

 This is a wrapper to run `spacesavers2_ls` followed by `spacesavers2_finddup`.
 It automatically:

 - loads appropriate env on BIOWULF
-- addes appropriate prefixes to output files (including time)
+- adds appropriate prefixes to output files (including time)

 This is ideal wrapper to be added as a cronjob.